betzuka/laserlevel/README.md

 ![Sensor](/doc/imgs/sensor_block_1.jpg?raw=true)

 ## Dependencies
-Project depends on Apache Math 3.6.2 for fitting gaussians and OpenCV for interfacing to the webcam.
+Project depends on Apache Math 3.6.2 for fitting gaussians and Saxos for interfacing to the webcam.

+## Pre-built binary
+[Download and extract this zip file](/build/laser.zip) then run `laser.bat`.
+You will need java installed.

 ## Build
 Clone this repository then build with maven.